 - We have found that the inclusion and productivity methods required for collaborative public interest projects are particularly helpful in guiding the objectivity and the humility required for any project.
 By continuing to collaborate with neighborhood participants we keep these sensitivities fresh as a guiding principle for all current and future work.

-- We are dedicated to building form in all of its formal permutations with a growing synthesis of attention to detail and building aesthetics.
-Thus, we seek to apply our developed intimate formal underpinnings with a responsiveness that best accommodates the challenges with client, budget and place.
-The intended result of these formal applications seek to provide experiences of aspiration, inspiration, and longevity for a project using the stories acquired throughout.
+- We are dedicated to building form with attention to detail and building aesthetics.
+Thus, we apply our design sense with a responsiveness that best accommodates the challenges with client, budget and place in mind.
+The intended result of these formal applications provide experiences of aspiration, inspiration, and longevity for a project using the stories acquired throughout.

-- We draw to learn, but the drawing strategies however digitally compelling, may not be all technical in nature.
-We synonymize many recording processes as a form of drawing from which to improve our un-derstanding of the presented challenges.
+- We draw to learn, but the drawing strategies may not be all technical in nature.
+We include many recording processes as a form of drawing and thus try to improve our understanding of the challenges.
 Our experience in producing artwork is a principal method to the acquisition of data.

 - We Include and work with surrounding urban, exurban, open, and green landscape spaces to provide for an integrated proposal.
 The “Power of 10” and “Tactical Urbanism” are two popular examples from which we borrow to innovate the making of place.